linemanjs/lineman/README.md

 $ cd my-new-project; npm install
 ```

-Finally, you'll probably want to crack open your project' package.json file; that is, unless you want to give [John Doe](https://github.com/testdouble/lineman/blob/master/archetype/package.json) all the credit.
+Finally, you'll probably want to crack open your project' package.json file.
+That is, of course, unless you plan to give [John Doe](https://github.com/testdouble/lineman/blob/master/archetype/package.json) all the credit.

 ## Working with Lineman